ebruchez/darius-xml.js/README.md

-## What is this?
+## What is Darius XML?

-A partial port of a the [Apache Xerces XML parser][xerces] to [Scala.js][scalajs].
+An XML parser based on [Apache Xerces][xerces] running in the Web browser via [Scala.js][scalajs].

 See the [demo][demo] for a quick feel.

 ## Status

-Darius is able to parse a number of XML files already, but hasn't been tested to any serious extent.
+Darius XML is able to parse a number of XML files already, but hasn't been tested to any serious extent.

 There is not yet a usable API, whether for JavaScript or for Scala ([issue #2][issue2]).